digiltd/oh-rtd-test/How-To-Contribute.md

 If you are in doubt whether it is a bug or not, you can also first refer to [the forum](http://groups.google.com/group/openhab) instead of entering a bug report.

 The same is true if you intend to implement/contribute a new feature.
 Please always first discuss your idea in the group as this will ensure a clear project direction and avoid the situation that different people unknowingly work on the same feature.

-**Important:** Please note that while openHAB 1.x is the major version to use at the moment, the evolution of the core runtime is by now taking place at the [Eclipse SmartHome](https://www.eclipse.org/smarthome/) project, which builds the foundation for [openHAB 2.x](https://github.com/openhab/openhab2).
-You can find some background information about that in [this blogpost](http://kaikreuzer.blogspot.de/2014/06/openhab-20-and-eclipse-smarthome.html).
-Out of this reason, we are very reluctant to accept any pull requests for "core" functionality - if you plan such contributions, better discuss on the mailing list if it makes sense to do this in Eclipse SmartHome.
-Pull requests for any kind of add-on (binding, action, etc.) are not concerned by this, as we will do our best that they will work on openHAB 2 without modification.

 ## Code Handling